libriscv/libriscv/README.md

 ## Why a RISC-V library

 It's a drop-in sandbox.
 Perhaps you want someone to be able to execute C/C++ code on a website, safely?

+See the `webapi` folder for an example webserver that compiles and runs limited C/C++ code in a relatively safe manner.
+Ping me or create a PR if you notice something is exploitable.